 The Biozentrum – its history and role

-The potential of molecular biological research was already recognized in Switzerland in the 1960s, although only by a few researchers.
-In view of the great expectations for future solutions to health problems through biological research, and the need to establish cutting-edge education for medical and biology students, the general concept of the Basel Biozentrum was created in 1965.
+The potential of molecular biology was already recognized in Switzerland in the 1960s, although only by a few researchers.
+In view of the great expectations for future solutions to health problems through biological research and the need to establish cutting-edge education for medical and biology students, the general concept for the Biozentrum Basel was created in 1965.
 Biology questions related to cells and proteins were to be addressed by molecular biological, chemical, and physical methods.
 The concept envisaged that various institutes and departments would be drawn closer together, not only spatially but also intellectually.
 Two eight-story buildings were planned for the research facility, together with a two-story connecting building for teaching and centralized services.

 The most important promotors from science, academia, and private industry were: